mph-/lcapy/doc/tutorial.rst

 variable `R1`.
 Similarly, `R(5)` creates a 5 ohm resistor and this is assigned to the variable `R2`.  `Rtot` is the name of the network formed by connecting `R1` and `R2` in series.
-Calling the `simplify` method will simplify the netwrok and combine the resistors into a single resistor equivalent.
+Calling the `simplify` method will simplify the network and combine the resistors into a single resistor equivalent.